industrial-edge/jenkins-cicd/Jenkins-installation/installation.md

 Further information about installing Jenkins on your device can be found [here](https://www.jenkins.io/doc/book/installing/)

 Jenkins is build on top of java so it typically runs as a standalone application in its own process with the built-in Java application or in a docker container.
-In this example, we will istall Jenkins server directly on the ubuntu development VM but remember that it is also possible to run Jenkins in docker container.
+In this example, we will install Jenkins server directly on the ubuntu development VM but remember that it is also possible to run Jenkins in docker container.

 ## Installation steps